 Famously, Japan is one of the most expensive countries to rent an office in.
 Reportedly, a single square meter can cost upward of ¥ 10,000 per month.
 That’s roughly $78 per square meter.
 So choosing to rent and design your own office can end up costing you a lot of money.
 Assuming you’re allocating about 7 square meters per desk, per employee, that could run you up to ¥ 70,000, or roughly $550.

 Fortunately, Japan also has this nifty renting option called a “serviced office”.
 Basically, as the name suggests, these are already furnished offices that you get to rent in different sizes (depending on your necessities).
-As a solo entrepreneur or a new company, you may want to rent a single office space, while a startup may find it useful to rent an entire serviced office floor (which would enable them to access meeting areas, a reception desk, etc.).
+As a solo entrepreneur or a new company, you may want to rent a single office space and upgrade as you grow the company, while a later-stage startup or multinational company may find it useful to rent an entire serviced office floor (which would enable them to access meeting areas, a reception desk, etc.).

 Types of Japanese office leases

 In Japan, you can opt for a short-term or a long-term lease.
-A long-term lease will give you some extra peace of mind as it can run for several years, while a short-term lease might let you test out different offices and get the feel of each space and normally last from a few months to a year.
+A long-term lease will give you some extra peace of mind as it can run for several years, while a short-term lease might let you test out different offices and get the feel of each space, and normally lasts from a few months to a year.
+In prime locations, leases can last as long as three to five years, and some locations even require 10 years minimum!

 For established firms with a clear grasp of their future expansion plans, long-term leases can provide additional security and assurance.
 Compared to short-term leases, they can also give you more negotiation power and cheaper rental prices.
 Long-term leases, however, can necessitate a bigger up-front investment and could not be as flexible if the company wants to move sites or modify the way it operates.

-Short-term leases are often more flexible and might be a viable alternative for organizations that are just starting like a startup that has raised or seeking venture capital or are uncertain about its future growth plans.
+Short-term leases are often more flexible and might be a viable alternative for organizations that are just starting, like a startup that has raised or is seeking venture capital, or are uncertain about their future growth plans.
 These leases often don’t demand a lengthy commitment and have fewer upfront costs.
 Additionally, they may offer more chances for companies to experiment and look around before signing a long-term lease.

 Membership Sign-up for a Japanese Office

-Members will typically have to sign-up and renew the sign-up to have access to all the benefits of the rented office.
+Members will typically have to sign up and renew to access all the benefits of the rented office.
 One good example of a company that offers this kind of service is Regus.
 You can subscribe to a membership plan that they offer and choose the style of office setup you prefer according to your business needs.

 Fixed Rental Agreement for a Japanese office